 8. Radishes.
 Radishes are thought to deter the dreaded cucumber beetle.
 Plus, you can plant and harvest them all in about three or four weeks.
 So your cucumbers can grow without the worry of pests, while you can enjoy fresh, spicy radishes in short order.

 9. Sunflowers.
 Fast-growing sunflowers offer great support for vining vegetables such as cucumbers and pole beans.
 And they attract pollinators like bees and butterflies.

 10. And one not-so-companionable plant: Sage.
 While there are plenty of herbs on our list of cucumber companion plants, a lot of gardeners swear that sage and cucumbers are a terrible mix.
 Some gardeners say the strong scent of sage may impact the flavor of cucumbers, and other sources suggest that sage inhibits the growth of cukes.
 In either case, with so many different possible garden companions, there’s no good argument for taking a chance.
 So go ahead and plant it over with the tomatoes or with the thyme, then you don’t have to worry about it!

 Ready to learn more about cucumbers?
 Be sure to check out The Cucumber Grower’s Guide: All You Need to Know About Growing, Harvesting, Cooking, and Eating the Garden’s Coolest Crop.
-This collection includes information about the history of this delicious plant, different types of cucumbers, and how to grow cucumbers, complete with how much water and sunlight cucumbers needs.
+This gardening guide includes information about the history of this delicious plant, different types of cucumbers, and how to grow cucumbers, complete with how much water and sunlight cucumbers needs.
 You’ll also get profiles of six popular varieties of cucumbers, plus several mouth-watering cucumber recipes.
-Open up the collection today and start growing cucumbers!
+Open up the gardening guide today and start growing cucumbers!